Melody's Echo Chamber (album): Unfold

-The accompanying compilation album Unfold was released on 30 September 2022, to coincide with the 10th year anniversary of Melody's Echo Chamber, originally intended as her sophomore album.
+The accompanying compilation album Unfold was released on 30 September 2022, to coincide with the 10th anniversary of Melody's Echo Chamber, originally intended as her sophomore album.
 The title track, "Unfold", was released on 23 August 2022.

 Background

 Prochet began writing tracks for Unfold while on tour during 2012, then began recording in Australia with Parker in 2013 and continued sessions in France, with "fifty percent completed".
 However, the album was conceived during a difficult period for Prochet, as she and Parker ended their relationship.
 She was unable to complete it on her own and with other musicians, and the album was scrapped, with much of the material reported to have been deleted.
 The surviving tracks had been reconstructed for the compilation, some of which were previously uploaded in 2016 by Prochet under the title From Pink They Fell Into Blue.

 Critical reception

 Tim Sendra of AllMusic wrote that "Unfold serves as a wonderfully hypnotic and spacey bridge between Melody Prochet's debut LP and her later work like the near-perfect psychedelic epic Bon Voyage… While she and Parker made a good team, it's clear she had some exploring to do on her own, and this was an important first step."